aragon/osx/packages/subgraph/README.md

 - The default values are not scattered anymore and only live in their appropire extended entity classes.
 - There's no need to call `fieldEquals` multiple times for each field in the tests.
 Simply calling `assertEntity` is enough.
 - Creating the events is much simpler, because it uses the same default values that live in the same class which brings much more safety.
+- We can easily test to see if the saved entity in the database (fetched by the `id` field) matches the fields _currently_ on the Extended Entity.
+These will be the default values unless you overwrite them (see below for an example)

 Usage of the extended class is the following: